MatRabPC/aibots/README.md

 - Bounded bot movement (Samina)
 - Improved Collision (Matt)
 - Randomized target spawn (Matt)

+Feb 6 - Feb 12
+- Modualize design/Merge Code (Samina)
+- make outlines thicker?
+- ask if, when bot finds all its respective targets, does it disappear or stop moving?

 Matt's Opening Notes
 This program will use SimPy, so having pip installed will be very useful.